 - Persuasion: Learn how to get what you want in an ethical way.
 It’s true that you can’t make people do anything, but you can be more persuasive in your messaging.

-- Writing: We communicate more in the written word.
-Especially if you work from home.
+- Writing: We communicate more in the written word, whether through emails, chats, pitches, etc. This skill becomes even more important when you work from home.

 The key is to acquire multiple skills.
-Scott Adams has this theory that combining skills you’re decent at results in an exceptional career.
+The Dilbert comic artist and author, Scott Adams, once talked about this theory that combining skills you’re decent at results in an exceptional career.
 You want to figure out your own unique skill stack.

-The beauty of this career strategy is that you can do a lot of different types of work.
-You’re not limited to do one job, you can do multiple things to earn a living—as long as you’re providing value.
+The beauty of this career strategy is that you can do different types of work.
+You’re not limited to one job.
+You can do multiple things to earn a living—as long as you’re providing value.
+Which brings us to…

 Until this point, I haven’t talked about specific careers.
 Why?
-The list is endless.
-In today’s world, we have coaches who help people to tidy up their homes.
-We have people who sell their art on web-shops.
+Because the list is endless.
+In today’s world, we have coaches who help people tidy up their homes.
+We have people who sell their art online.
 The opportunities to work from home are endless.

 I don’t want to list 50 careers because that’s too limiting.
 Maybe you’re thinking about doing something new.
-And you shouldn’t allow another person to tell you to pick your future career from a list.
+And you shouldn’t let another person make you pick your future career from a list.

-No matter what career you pick, the next step is to demonstrate your skills and work.
-This is the #1 reason I couldn’t get any work in the beginning.
+That’s the essence of any career.
+No matter what you pick, the next step is to demonstrate your skills and work.
+This is the #1 reason I couldn’t get any customers/clients when I started.
 Like almost everyone else, I only talked about my work, I didn’t show it.

 Now, I’m not talking about building a resume and asking for testimonials or endorsements.
 I’m talking about doing your actual work for people to see.